Questions and Answers

 Why isn't the veteran's cross and matching flag next to each other?

 This practice was discontinued years ago as the number of flags and crosses grew.
-There are many more crosses than flags.
-There will be a cross that corresponds with every flag, but not vice versa.
+There are many more crosses than flags (almost 2-to-1).
+There should be a cross that corresponds with every flag, but not vice versa.

 Cemetery Management, Income and Expenses